The Importance of Employee Empowerment

 “We know what does not work.
 It does not work to survey people and not show the results.
 It also does not work to survey people and have top management or an outside expert develop recommendations (prescriptions).
 It does not work to survey people and have a general session and report the results to all concerned and do nothing else.
 These approaches all have been tried hundreds of times and, with rare exception, been found wanting.
 People become irritable and defensive, with a resulting lowered morale and decreased work efficiency.”

 Walking the Empowerment Tightrope’s timeless advice is sure to turn any struggling organization into a success.
-Learn more about the book by clicking here.
+Learn more about the book here.